 The act requires the court, at both disposition review hearings and permanency hearings, to make additional judicial determinations if the child has a sibling, regardless of whether the child's sibling is in placement or not.
 If the sibling is subject to removal from the home, or has been removed from the home and is in a different placement setting than the child, the court must determine whether reasonable efforts were made to place the child and the sibling together, or whether placing the child and sibling together is contrary to the safety or well-being of the child or the sibling.
 In a disposition review hearing, the court must also enter an order to ensure visitation between the child and the sibling no less than twice a month, unless the court makes a finding that visitation is contrary to the safety or well-being of the child or sibling.
-At each permanency hearing, the court is also required, if the child has a sibling, to determine whether visitation between the child and the sibling is occurring no less than twice a month, unless the court must show the court finds that visitation is contrary to the safety or well-being of the child or sibling.
-At of the child-sibling relationship, the child and sibling's reaction to being placed together and/or having frequent and ongoing visitation and contact, including any preferences or concerns the child and sibling may have.
+At each permanency hearing, the court is also required, if the child has a sibling, to determine whether visitation between the child and the sibling is occurring no less than twice a month, unless the court finds that visitation is contrary to the safety or well-being of the child or sibling.

-Agency staff must be prepared to provide recommendations and answer the questions that the court will ask in regards to sibling visitation and contact including, but not limited to, the history
+Agency staff must be prepared to provide recommendations and answer the questions that the court will ask in regards to sibling visitation and contact including, but not limited to, the history of the child-sibling relationship, the child and sibling's reaction to being placed together and/or having frequent and ongoing visitation and contact, including any preferences or concerns the child and sibling may have.